stjerngren/bifrost/readme.md

 # Quickstart Guide

 ## Installation
-*Bifrost* is a Python tool.
-You can install it with one command:
+Bifrost is a Python tool.
+You can install it using pip:
 ```
 pip install git+https://github.com/axelstjerngren/level-4-project#"egg=bifrost&subdirectory=bifrost"
 ```